 At the national scale, a consistent program to monitor BMP implementation and effectiveness has been in development for several years.
 Monitoring of BMP implementation and effectiveness using the national BMP protocols has taken place on the Mt.
 Hood National Forest (MHNF) since 2012.
-Monitoring results from vegetation management projects monitored on the east side of the MHNF indicate that BMP intended to minimize effects to water, aquatic and riparian resources from ground-based mechanical harvest were successfully implemented and effective (USDA Forest Service 2013).
+A Forest wide monitoring report was produced in 2014, summarizing BMP monitoring results from 2013 (U.S. Forest Service 2014).
+"Of the 36 Core BMPs monitored for implementation on all projects, 89 percent were implemented fully as prescribed."
+Twenty one Core BMPs specifically pertaining to ground based vegetation management were monitored and found to have 95 percent of the measures fully implemented.
+"Of the 38 Core BMPs monitored for effectiveness, 87 percent were fully effective at preventing or minimizing the effects of activities to aquatic and water resources as prescribed."
+Twenty one Core BMPs specifically pertaining to ground based vegetation management were monitored and found to have 95 percent of the measures fully effective.
+The one measure that was not implemented (temporary road rehabilitation) "resulted in some observable surface erosion, but transport of sediment off-site to a water body had not occurred and because of its location there was no potential for it to do so."
 Additional project-level BMP monitoring by hydrologists and soil scientists has occurred as part of project implementation on the MHNF and is incorporated in professional judgment.
 Select BMPs, PDC, and project design elements are shown in Table 3-29.

-Table 3-29: Select project design considerations , BMPs, and PD C for the North F ork Mill Creek Revised EA.
+Table 3-29: Select project design considerations, BMPs, and PDC for the North Fork Mill Creek Revised EA.

-Practice Initial Project Design BMP/PDC No Timber Salvage in Riparian Reserves Х Х No Timber Salvage in units proposed for BAER Treatments Х Х No temporary road construction within Riparian Reserves Х Х Leave additional down woody material (10 to 20 tons per acre) in Moderate to High Severity units to provide Short-term effective ground cover х Timber haul only during the Normal Operating Season Х Timber haul only during the dry season (July 1 through September 30) on the 1711630 road х Installation of waterbars on skid trails Х No ground-based salvage on slopes over 30% Х Hazard trees within Riparian Reserves would be cut by hand and left on-site Х
+Practice Initial Project Design BMP/PDC No Timber Salvage in Riparian Reserves X Х No Timber Salvage in units proposed for BAER Treatments X Х No temporary road construction within Riparian Reserves X Х Leave additional down woody material (10 to 20 tons per acre) in Moderate to High Severity units to provide Short-term effective ground cover X Timber haul only during the Normal Operating Season Х Timber haul only during the dry season (July 1 through September 30) on the 1711630 road Х Installation of waterbars on skid trails X No ground-based salvage on slopes over 30% X Hazard trees within Riparian Reserves would be cut by hand and left on-site X